DevilDante88/MyCogs/compiler specification/iOS/README.md

 Now you need to set the the app icon and backgroud loading image.
 In the project tree, right click on Resources and "add files to mycogs" and select all files that can be downloaded by this repository in the "xcode_data" folder.

 Set the just imported image in the project

+#.
+Run your project

+You have done it!
+Just click on the play button and wait that your application will be installed on your device.